y8639085/Programming-skills-cw1-Refactoring-C/README.md

 # Documentation of Percolation

+## Introduction
-## The program solves the percolate problem.
+The program solves the percolate problem.
+This is a modified version which includes:
++ Clean up and refactor the source code
++ Allow the user to specify the necessafy values in command line
++ Build script
++ Documentation

+## Source files
 The source files includes: arralloc.c arralloc.h percolate.c
 percolate.h uni.c uni.h, and a Makefile for compiling and linking all the source files.

 The main logic is in "percolate.c".

+## Compiling and running
 To compile and run it, users need to input "make" in the command line to invoke "Makefile", then input "make clean" to delete all the auto-generated files created during compilation.